SaiTimmaReddy/Angel-Bouquet/README.md

-# ANGEL BOUQUET in React & Redux + Django
+# Flower Shop in React & Redux + Django

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+Flower-Shop, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo